runtipi/runtipi-appstore/apps/13ft/metadata/description.md

 #### Alternative method

-You can also append the destination url at the end of the 13ft address. (e.g if your server is running at `http://127.0.0.1:5013` then you can go to `http://127.0.0.1:5013/https://example.com` and it will provide the contents of `https://example.com`)
+You can also append the destination url at the end of the 13ft address. (e.g. if your server is running at `http://127.0.0.1:5013` then you can go to `http://127.0.0.1:5013/https://example.com` and it will provide the contents of `https://example.com`)

 This feature is possible thanks to [atcasanova](https://github.com/atcasanova)